tinitiateprime/python/python-core-language/python-exceptions/python_exceptions.md

 except ti_exception_2:
     # Exception handler for user defined exception: ti_exception_2
     print("This is a user defined exception 2 Handler !")
-# Output: This is a user defined exception 1 Handler !
+# OUTPUT: This is a user defined exception 1 Handler !
 ```

 ## Conclusion